 Additionally, Southwest reduced the value of each point in April 2018.
 This is why it’s always good to spend the points you have rather than holding on to them.
 They DO lose value over time!

 Want to earn Southwest points on the cheap?
-Subscribe to my weekly email newsletter where I share the best cheap deals on the Rapid Rewards Shopping Portal where you can earn up to 5,400 points for $36 or less!
+Subscribe to my weekly email newsletter where I share the best cheap deals on the Rapid Rewards Shopping Portal where you can earn lots of points on the cheap!

 Don't Miss Out on Southwest Points!